Chapter 9. Connection Points

 7}

-This means that if you use the IDispEventSimpleImpl
+This means that if you use the IDispEventSimpleImpl class directly, and you specify an

-event hander using the SINK_ENTRY_EX
+event hander using the SINK_ENTRY_EX macro, and you forget

-to override the GetFuncInfoFromId
+to override the GetFuncInfoFromId method or you implement

 it incorrectly, everything compiles cleanly but your event handler will never be called.

-The IDispEventSimpleImpl
+The IDispEventSimpleImpl class provides

 some overloaded helper methods for establishing and breaking a